< Return to Video

 • Not Synced

-welcome to mail medical laboratories hot
+Welcome to Mayo medical laboratories

-topics these presentations provide short
+These presentations provide short

-discussion of current topics and may be
+discussion of current topics

-speaker for this program is dr. Glenn
+Our speaker for this program is

-Roberts a professor of laboratory
+a professor of laboratory medicine

-medicine and pathology and microbiology
+and pathology and microbiology

 as well as a consultant in the division